Salvini down, but not out in Italy regional poll

 But the outcome was disappointing for the secretary of the League party and former Italian interior minister.

-Although Salvini and his allies, nationalist party The Brothers of Italy and ex-premier Silvio Berlusconi's Forza Italia, won the majority of the votes in the southern Calabria region, they lost in Emilia Romagna, one of Italy's most populous areas, located in the centre-north of the country, and a more important political bellwether.
+Although Salvini and his allies, nationalist party The Brothers of Italy and ex-premier Silvio Berlusconi's Forza Italia, won the majority of votes in the southern Calabria region, they lost in Emilia Romagna, one of Italy's most populous areas, located in the centre-north of the country, and a more important political bellwether.

 "If the left loses in its own house [Emilia Romagna], of course there will be a problem at national level", Salvini had warned over the last few days.